h2oai/h2ogpt/docs/FAQ.md

 ### Larger models require more GPU memory

 Depending on available GPU memory, you can load differently sized models.
-For multiple GPUs, automatic sharding can be enabled with `--infer_devices=False`, but this is disabled by default since cuda:x cuda:y mismatches can occur.
+For multiple GPUs, automatic sharding can be enabled with `--use_gpu_id=False`, but this is disabled by default since cuda:x cuda:y mismatches can occur.

 For GPUs with at least 24GB of memory, we recommend:
 ```bash